PE Exam Prep

 What a useful PE exam app should do

 • Timed practice: pacing is a real PE skill.
-You need short drills and longer exam-style blocks.
+You need short drills, longer exam-style blocks, and a way to see which questions ate the clock.

-• Topic analytics: after a session, the app should tell you which topics are leaking points.
+• Topic and timing analytics: after a session, the app should tell you which topics are leaking points and which misses were slow or rushed.

 • Calculator walkthroughs: the PE is still a calculator-heavy exam.
 Keystrokes matter.